ox-vgg/wise/README.md

 * `--store-in`: folder where you would like the extracted features, indices, thumbnails, and metadata to be stored.
 (Make sure this is on a disk with sufficient space.)
 If unspecified, these files will be stored within the `~/.wise/projects/project-name` folder (in your home directory)
 * `--batch-size`: number of images in each batch to pass to the model.
 Default value: 1
 * `--model`: specify an OpenCLIP model to use for extracting features (for a full list of models available, run `python3 wise.py init --help`).
 Default value: `ViT-B-32:openai`.
-* For more details, run `python3 wise.py init --help`
+* For more details on the options available, run `python3 wise.py init --help`

 ### Add more images to an existing project
 ```bash